The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - Change of name from Paraplegic and Quadriplegic Association of Queensland to the Spinal Injuries Association.

-- Association moves to its current Brisbane offices at Woolloongabba.
+- Association moves to its current Brisbane office at Woolloongabba.

 - Association supports member to win Lawson v Stadium Redevelopment Authority to secure equitable seating at Lang Park.